 We, humans, have planned ourselves to keep moving ahead, mentally, even as we live in a particular moment, physically.

 As we eat lunch, mentally we are far away, in some other world–our office, perhaps–making a list of chores that need to get completed.

 As we enjoy an evening out with our family, mentally, we are worrying about the tomorrows–our kids’ education, health, finances, etc.

 Basically, we are rarely present in the moment where we ought to focus.
 We are on some trip of our own–in the future–paying least attention to what truly matters–the present.

 And, that’s how our worries pile up.

 Anxiety, fear, depression, stress–these emotions stem from the fact that we hardly concentrate on what we ought to; rarely use our imagination the way we are supposed to.

 We imagine things going haywire and our lives getting ruined because of every negativity we can imagine.
 Is this how we take care of ourselves?

 Self-care means paying attention to what you allow your mind to think about.
-It means caring deeply about your mind, your thoughts, your actions and reactions.
-Staying in the moment, learning the zen art is what will help you do so.
+It means caring deeply about your mind, your thoughts, your actions, and reactions.
+Staying in the moment, learning zen art is what will help you do so.

 Whatever you do–be it folding the laundry, playing with your kids, working, cooking, making art–make sure you are in that moment.